-• Food insecurity screening: We incorporate food insecurity screenings into our efforts through two evidence-based questions, always with the goal of reducing food insecurities and freeing up purchasing dollars for other needs.
+- Food insecurity screening: We incorporate food insecurity screenings into our efforts through two evidence-based questions, always with the goal of reducing food insecurities and freeing up purchasing dollars for other needs.
 Patients identified as food insecure receive support in applying for benefits, a referral to the Houston Food Bank and guidance on questions to ask for an appropriate food pantry referral.
-Discharged patients at our hospitals with Community Resource Centers are provided with a basic food care package.

-- Food distributions: Distributions occur twice monthly in collaboration with Houston Food Bank and Wesley Community Center. - Increased access to food: Through the Houston Food Bank's Food for Change Food Rx program, schoolbased clinic families who are educated by our dietitians on utilizing affordable whole foods in the daily diet to promote health and disease prevention have access to at least 30 pounds of free fruits and vegetables plus additional whole foods twice a month. - Culture of food health: With a community garden as a focal point to excite the community, increase connections, and support the broader effort of educating on healthy eating habits, the Culture of Food Health at Clark Park is preparing to promote agricultural empowerment, while increasing opportunities for food access. - Partnerships: To increase access to fresh and affordable food throughout the community, Memorial Hermann forges partnerships that connect families with nutritional foods.
-We support Urban Harvest's Double Up Houston program, which doubles SNAP purchasing power, we support Wesley Community Centers' pantry with additional personnel, and we are always a willing partner to test the Houston Food Banks' initiatives to promote healthy food access. - USDA's SNAP (Supplemental Nutrition Assistance Program) enrollment: SNAP provides nutrition benefits to supplement the food budget of low-income families so they can purchase healthy food and move toward self-sufficiency.
+Discharged patients at our hospitals with Community Resource Centers are provided with a basic food care package. - Food and Community (Comida and Comunidad): Distributions occur twice monthly in collaboration with Houston Food Bank and Wesley Community Center in the Near Northside. - Increased access to food: Through the Houston Food Bank's Food for Change Food Rx program, schoolbased clinic families who are educated by our dietitians on utilizing affordable whole foods in the daily diet to promote health and disease prevention have access to at least 30 pounds of free fruits and vegetables plus additional whole foods twice a month. - Culture of food health: With a community garden as a focal point to excite the community, increase connections, and support the broader effort of educating on healthy eating habits, the Culture of Food Health at both Clark Park in Northline and Highland Park in Acres Home, promotes agricultural empowerment, while increasing opportunities for food access. - Partnerships: To increase access to fresh and affordable food throughout the community, Memorial Hermann forges partnerships that connect families with nutritional foods.
+We support Urban Harvest's mobile market and Double Up Houston programs, which doubles SNAP purchasing power; we support

+Wesley Community Centers' pantry with additional personnel; and we partner with several nonprofits to increase food at our community resource centers.

+• USDA's SNAP (Supplemental Nutrition Assistance Program) enrollment: SNAP provides nutrition benefits to supplement the food budget of low-income families so they can purchase healthy food and move toward self-sufficiency.
 All of our programs provide access to Community Health Workers to assist in enrolling for SNAP benefits.